-(preventing harm through screening to ensure only suitable people work with children and adults)

-As a Leadership, we will ensure all workers are appointed, trained, supported and supervised in accordance with government guidance on safe recruitment.
+(preventing harm through screening to ensure only suitable people work with children and adults) As a Leadership, we will ensure all workers are appointed, trained, supported and supervised in accordance with government guidance on safe recruitment.
 This includes ensuring that:

-There is a written job description / person specification for the post Those applying have completed an application form and a self-declaration form Those short listed have been interviewed Safeguarding has been discussed at interview Two written references have been obtained, and followed up where appropriate Qualifications where relevant have been verified A criminal record check (Disclosure and Barring Service (DBS) check or equivalent) has been obtained in accordance with the position that the person has applied for, where necessary As a church we will comply with the Code of Practice requirements concerning the fair treatment of applicants and the handling of information A suitable training (including safeguarding training) and induction programme is provided for the successful applicant The applicant has access to, and has read the church safeguarding policy and knows how to report concerns to the Safeguarding Coordinator .
-The applicant has completed a probationary period Suitable ongoing support and supervision is provided An annual suitability declaration is completed Furthe er details of safer recruitment can be found on ELIMNET.
-Codes of Conduct As a L eadership, we are committed to supporting all workers and ensuring they receive suppo rt and supervision.
-All workers will be issued with a code of conduct towards children, young people and adults.
-A code of conduct towards children, young people and adults should be drawn up in consultation with the Safeguarding Coordinator and activity leaders that a Il workers agree to follow.
+- There is a written job description / person specification for the post - Those applying have completed an application form and a self-declaration form - Those short listed have been interviewed - Safeguarding has been discussed at interview - Two written references have been obtained, and followed up where appropriate - Qualifications where relevant have been verified - A criminal record check (Disclosure and Barring Service (DBS) check or equivalent) has been obtained in accordance with the position that the person has applied for, where necessary.
+It is important to complete overseas checks when someone is applying to work with vulnerable groups and has lived overseas.
+This must also be reviewed every 3 years while those involved are in the post unless they are signed up for the update service - As a church we will comply with the Code of Practice requirements concerning the fair treatment of applicants and the handling of information - A suitable training (including safeguarding training) and induction programme is provided for the successful applicant - The applicant has access to, and has read the church safeguarding policy and knows how to report concerns to the Safeguarding Coordinator. - The applicant has completed a probationary period - Suitable ongoing support and supervision is provided - An annual suitability declaration is completed

+Further details of safer recruitment can be found on ELIMNET.

+Codes of Conduct

+As a Leadership, we are committed to supporting all workers and ensuring they receive support and supervision.
+All workers will be issued with a code of conduct towards children, young people, and adults.
+A code of conduct towards children, young people and adults should be drawn up in consultation with the Safeguarding Coordinator and activity leaders that all workers agree to follow.
 It is important there is a culture of dignity and respect towards those being cared for.
 This can be achieved by workers:

-☐ understanding our safeguarding policy and good working practice

-☐ listening to children, young people and adults

-☐ respecting boundaries and the privacy of those being cared for

-☐ knowing how to deal with issues of discipline in line with our code of conduct
+- Understanding our safeguarding policy and good working practice - Listening to children, young people, and adults - Respecting boundaries and the privacy of those being cared for - Knowing how to deal with issues of discipline in line with our code of conduct